 one of the soundest thrashings he ever had.'"

-* Chell still has a chip on her shoulder from the argument we had yesterday, but I hope we can move past this soon.
+* Chell still has a chip on her shoulder over the argument we had yesterday, but hopefully we can move past this soon.
 I think I will apologize next time I see her!